For inhabitants of Poole's Land, even taking a shit is an act of rebellion.

 "I grew up with a father who did LSD all his life.
 I've seen the long-term effects.
 It causes mental illness."

-He thinks Poole's a natural choice for people with mental illness because they're accepted and they can afford it.
+He thinks Poole's is a natural choice for people with mental illness because they're accepted, and they can afford it.

-I ask Goodliffe if it's strange for him to live amongst a bunch of 20-somethings, but he seems to think he'd be more out of place in a traditional setting.
+I ask Goodliffe if it's strange for him to live among a bunch of 20-somethings, but he seems to think he'd be more out of place in a traditional setting.

-"People my age all wanna have a truck and live in a house and work a 9-5 job.
+"People my age all want to live in a house and work a nine-to-five job.
 They're not really my people," he says.
 "When you have people isolated in cities and towns in little boxes, they feel isolated."

 Maybe not, but Poole's Land seems like the place to try.